-PRE-REGISTRATION: Join the waitlist to hold your spot!
+PRE-REGISTRATION: Join the waitlist to hold your spot by clicking the Book Now button!
 You'll get an official invite from me before booking goes live to the public.
-Booking officially opens publicly December 2024.
+Booking officially opens publicly November 6, 2024.

 Do you want to go on a nature journaling adventure next summer with a select team of nature journalers and Marley Peifer as your host?